Profuse underarm sweating may cause embarrassment and inconvenience – if this is you, this non-surgical treatment might be a suitable option.

 Hyperhidrosis is the medical term for sweating in excess of what would normally be expected.
 It affects up to 3% of the population and can affect both males and females.
 The highest prevalence is among adults aged 18 to 54 years old.

-Excessive sweating can not only make people feel uncomfortable but it can also be a source of great embarrassment.
-It can result in the need for multiple changes of clothing, avoidance of certain clothing such as white shirts, the need for frequent showers and much higher laundry and dry cleaning costs.
+Excessive sweating can make people feel uncomfortable, resulting in the need for multiple changes of clothing, avoidance of certain clothing such as white shirts, the need for frequent showers and much higher laundry and dry-cleaning costs.

 What Can Be Done?

 The most popular longer-term treatment option for excess underarm sweating is the use of a series of tiny microinjections of a solution that blocks the sweat glands from producing sweat.

 The same product used to treat wrinkles is also used for hyperhidrosis.
 The product works by reducing the activity of the sweat glands by stopping the nerve transmission to the glands.

 How long does it last?

 This non-surgical solution helps people sweat at a normal rate for approximately 8 months.
 Sweating gradually returns after this time at which stage the procedure can be repeated.
 The procedure typically takes less than 30 minutes and there is no downtime with people able to return to their normal daily activities straight away.

 Returning to Normal Activities

 Normal activities can be resumed soon after your treatment.
 However, you should avoid strenuous exercise or massaging the area for the first 24 hours after treatment.